nunosans/big-sur-icons/README.md

 [![CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%20NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/legalcode)

-# Redwood: macOS Big Sur Icons
+# macOS Big Sur Icons

-Icons for macOS apps in pixel-perfect high resolution, P3 color profile, and free for personal use.
+Icons for macOS apps in pixel-perfect high resolution and free for personal use.
 Made with ♥️ by [Nuno Coelho Santos](http://nunocoelhosantos.com).

 Includes: